File In CHOP

 renamefrom - The channel pattern to rename.
 See Pattern Matching.

 renameto - The replacement pattern for the names.
 The default parameters do not rename the channels.
-See Pattern Matching.
+See Pattern Replacement.

 Value Override Pattern